oviohub/covid-19-projects/README.md

 ## Why is Ovio doing this?

 The world is facing an unprecedented crisis.
-People from all around the world have been coming together and are deploying an incredible amount of enerrgy to fight this pandemic.
-In just a few weeks, the open-source community has seeen thousands of projects and millions of contributors deploy their energy and skills.
+People from all around the world have been coming together and are deploying an incredible amount of energy to fight this pandemic.
+In just a few weeks, the open-source community has seen thousands of projects and millions of contributors use their skills.

 With everybody on our planet facing a common threat, open-source is a super-power, catalyzing the knowledge of everyone.